Could You Have Prediabetes?

 cancer, discovery of

-in its earliest stages can help prevent further development of the condition.
+in its earliest stages may help prevent further development of type 2 diabetes.

 Blood sugar levels that are higher than normal, but not high enough to be called diabetes, are classified as prediabetes.
 Prediabetes is also called impaired glucose tolerance or impaired fasting glucose.